emtes/db-learning/README.md

 + `routes/user.js`: Most input validation enabled by HTML components.
 Could set up to match, but like this the effort to change the rules is reduced.

 + `routes/user.js`: Token expiration time is arbitrary.
 A log out feature would be cool.

++ `public/javascripts/signup`: Error handling for when request to sign up endpoint isn't successful